django-oscar/django-oscar-accounts/README.rst

   B2B thing)

 It uses a `double-entry bookkeeping system`_ where every transaction is recorded twice (once for the source and once for the destination).
+This ensures the books always balance and there is full audit trail of all transactional activity.

 Despite having 'oscar' in the name, this package does not import Oscar's classes and so can be used standalone.